 Jury's Stellar Award for Screen Dance

-Global Insights Stellar Award - Exceptional awareness of global issues
+Global Insights Stellar Award - Demonstrating insight into global issues

 Jury's Choice Award - 1st prize